dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </Application>
 ```

-In this example, the `ResourceDictionary` defines a single *explicit* style, `buttonStyle`, which will be used to set the appearance of `Button` objects.
+In this example, the `ResourceDictionary` defines a single *explicit* style, `buttonStyle`, which will be used to set the appearance of <xref:Microsoft.Maui.Controls.Button> objects.

 > [!NOTE]
 > Global styles can be *explicit* or *implicit*.

-The following example shows a page consuming the `buttonStyle` on the page's `Button` objects:
+The following example shows a page consuming the `buttonStyle` on the page's <xref:Microsoft.Maui.Controls.Button> objects:

 ```xaml
 <ContentPage ...>